Tanzania Itinerary: 2 Weeks

 Day 11: Zanzibar (Forest & Stone Town)

-Today, go on a “spice tour” (we arranged ours through Omar of Regional Tours), and drive across the island to a local farm.
-Once there, you can try many tropical fruits, learn about the harvests, and taste homegrown spices.
+Today, go on a “spice tour”, and drive across the island to a local farm.
+Once there, you can try tropical fruits, learn about the harvests, and taste homegrown spices.

-Next, drive 30 minutes to the main city of Stone Town.
-Visit the Anglican Cathedral, which was a former slave market and whipping post.
-You can descend in to the pits where the slaves were kept, but be forewarned that it is very heartbreaking to see.
+Drive 30 minutes to the main city of Stone Town.
+Visit the Anglican Cathedral, which was also a former slave market and whipping post.
+You can descend in to the pits where the slaves were kept, but be warned that it is very heartbreaking to see.

 Lodging: Villa Kiva – A beautiful beachfront property with standard rooms & gorgeous views.